Battle of Pákozd: Prelude

 were the possessions of the Emperor.
 When Csány warned him that it would be impossible to feed the troops in the area (Keszthely and its surroundings) where Teleki had planned to withdraw to in a neutral position.
 Teleki threatened Csány that he would march his troops to Jelačić's camp unless Csány provided them with supplies.
 At the same time he turned down the Jelačić's order as well.
 However, his decision might have been influenced by the fact that by September 14 he had learned that the Palatine had again delegated Batthyány to form a government.
 Therefore, a legal legislative and executive power existed in the country.

-Meanwhile Jelačić's troops crossed the Mura River on September 14-15, and advanced towards Nagykanizsa, almost unhindered.
+Meanwhile, Jelačić's troops crossed the Mura River on September 14–15, and advanced towards Nagykanizsa, almost unhindered.
 Before crossing the river he called on all foreign cavalry regiments stationed in Hungary to join his army.
 On September 16 a squadron of the Wrbna light cavalry, on September 19 a squadron of the Kress light cavalry, and all of the Hardegg regiment of cuirassiers joined the Ban's army.
 Jelačić was in dire need of these units since he had very few cavalry units.
-However, the quality of the hussar regiment that the Ban consequently established did not match Hungarian’s and this discrepancy in quality caused several problems for Jelačić.
+However, the quality of the hussar regiment that the Ban consequently established did not match Hungarian's and this discrepancy in quality caused several problems for Jelačić.
 The four companies of light cavalry were unsuitable to counterbalance the Hungarian hussars in reconnaissance.
 A regiment of cuirassiers could be used in an open battle but not in scouting nor in shock-actions.
 More than half of the artillery consisted of three-pounder cannons and Congreve rockets, altogether there were 18 six-pounder cannons.
 Compared to this, the Hungarian party had exclusively six-pounders.
 A significant portion of the Croat infantry was formed by younger and older age groups of border guard regiments, mobilized reserve or militia battalions, without an adequate number of officers.
-There were between 5,400-9,300 soldiers in these battalions, making them unmanageable since the effectives of a regimental battalion amounted to 1,200 only.
+There were between 5,400 and 9,300 soldiers in these battalions, making them unmanageable since the effectives of a regimental battalion amounted to 1,200 only.